| | |

 the hard edges achieved through fabrication and the softness

 of the wood.
+Scott and

 Cristie's shared passion for architecture and construction,